VSBoon/PegasusArmOS/README.md

 Code commissioned by the mechatronics department of the Dedan Kimathi University of Technology.

 ## Closing words
 Any contribution are more than welcomed, as I hope that the project was not performed in vain.
-However, I (the main contributor of this repository) doesn't vouch for the reliability of any continuations of the PegasusArm OS.
+However, I (the main contributor of this repository) don't vouch for the reliability of any continuations of the PegasusArm OS.
 If you have completed a project that utilizes the PegasusArm OS, you could make me more than happy by sending a some results of what you did to [v.s.boon@student.utwente.nl](mailto:v.s.boon@student.utwente.nl)